PrincetonUniversity/multi_gpu_training/01_single_gpu/README.md

 After the workshop, see the installation directions for [PyTorch](https://researchcomputing.princeton.edu/support/knowledge-base/pytorch).
 See the [example job](https://researchcomputing.princeton.edu/support/knowledge-base/pytorch#example) on that webpage.
 During this workshop we will extend the MNIST example to use multiple GPUs.

-Watch a [video](https://www.youtube.com/watch?v=wqTgM-Wq4YY&t=296s) of this procedure.
+Watch a [video](https://www.youtube.com/watch?v=wqTgM-Wq4YY&t=296s) of this procedure for single-GPU training.

-Learning about [profiling Python](https://researchcomputing.princeton.edu/python-profiling) codes using line_profiler.
+Learning about [profiling Python](https://researchcomputing.princeton.edu/python-profiling) using `line_profiler`.

 ## Step 2: Run and Profile the Script